muchdogesec/sigma2stix/README.md

 https://github.com/SigmaHQ/sigma/blob/master/rules-emerging-threats/2023/Exploits/CVE-2023-20198/cisco_syslog_cve_2023_20198_ios_xe_web_ui.yml

-Here at Signals Corps, most of the data we deal with is in STIX 2.1 format.
+Here at DOGESEC, most of the data we deal with is in STIX 2.1 format.
 This is because downstream threat intelligence tools understand STIX.

 Therefore sigma2stix works by converting Sigma Rules to STIX 2.1 objects.